 No. Under the new measures announced by the Federal Council on Wednesday, 28 October, Swiss universities can no longer hold classes in person.
-As a result, starting on Monday, 2 November, and until the end of the semester, all EPFL classes and exercise sessions will be held online.
+As a result, starting on Monday, 2 November, and through the end of the spring 2021 semester, all EPFL classes and exercise sessions will be held online.

 Class activities that require an on-site presence may continue, in accordance with the Modulo rotating-group system (if applicable) and under the responsibility of the unit head or the person in charge of the activity in question

 Yes, a system for switching groups has been set up.

 You can submit a single request to change your group, either in the EPFL Campus app or online at campus.epfl.ch.
 The deadline for making your request is 5 March.